jjsullivan5196/wvkbd/README.md

  - xkbcommon
  - pixman

-After cloning this repo, run `git submodules update --init --recursive`
+After cloning this repo, run `git submodule update --init --recursive`

 Make any customizations you would like in `config.h` and run `make`, then `./wvkbd`